 2) Kerouac are one of those bands that I’ve found myself increasingly impressed with as times go by.
 I won’t deny they don’t have an off-day every now and again, but if their recent split EP with Pariso tells us anything, it’s that these once these boys from the south coast can consistently replicate what they’re capable of achieving on record, UK hardcore is going to have some new heroes to hand.
 The embryonic core of that future is what Keroauc display tonight – when they drop ‘Fiends’ towards the tail-end of their set, I damn nearly break my face from grinning too much.

-Narrows @ London Old Blue Last - 20 May 2011 c/o Shaziya Niamh
+Hang The Bastard @ London Old Blue Last - 20 May 2011 c/o Shaziya Niamh

 All photos c/o Shaziya Niamh.

 3) I don’t want to be one of those guys, but there’s no other way to say this – when it comes to Hang The Bastard, I prefer their early stuff.
 When we first saw HTB they pretty much upstaged Throats at their own launch party – once they finished up, we were straight over to the merch stand to pick up a copy of their Raw Sorcery EP and to throw money at their t-shirt seller.
 We’re not sure what’s changed tonight – part of our gut keeps telling us that their doomy bits seem more formulaic now, and don’t integrate so well with the hardcore sections, but I think that might just be me making excuses for my short attention span.
 But I find myself gravitating closer and closer to the bar.

 4) Yeah, we pretty much stopped listening at one point and did some rounds of shots.